 Halle is a beautiful town, there was clearer plenty of money to be made in salt.
 The cobbled market square is surrounded by 16th century houses and in it’s centre looming above the yellow trams is the grand ancient clock tower.
-The town is also a town of music having connections to both Handel and Bach, as the next day as I walk the narrow streets in the direction of the museum I notice that the buskers are of a particularly high standard.
+The town is also a town of music having connections to both Handel and Bach.
+The next day as I walk the narrow streets in the direction of the museum I notice that the buskers are of a particularly high standard.

 The disc put simply was a kind of calendar and map of the night sky.
 There are stars, a crescent moon and a full moon (or sun).
 The cluster of stars at the top right of the disc represents the Pleiades constellation which appears in the sky in the spring and possibly denoted when it was time for planting of crops.

-The two gold arcs that run along the edge of the disc (one is now missing) are set at a 82 degree angle which it is believed indicates the angle between the sunsets of the summer and winter solstices in the precise area in Germany where the disc was found.
-There is also a theory that the number of stars represented denotes how many years had to pass before the ancients had to make adjustments to their calendar – like our leap year from what I understand.
+The two gold arcs that run along the edge of the disc (one is now missing) are set at a 82 degree angle.
+This it is believed indicates the angle between the sunsets of the summer and winter solstices in the precise area in Germany where the disc was found.
+There is also a theory that the number of stars represented denotes how many years had to pass before the ancients had to make adjustments to their calendar.
+Like our leap year from what I understand.

 And then of course there is the golden boat.
 The myth of a boat which carries the sun and the moon across the sky is an idea which has permeated other cultures – particularly the Egyptians – but this one predates any other.

 The disc’s connection to Cornwall lies in it’s creation.
-Analysis of the metals used shows that the tin in the bronze came from Cornwall and the gold used to form the stars and moons was from the Carnon valley, just a few miles from Truro.
-If you visit the Royal Cornwall Museum you can see many of the gold finds from the area, including a nugget of gold from in the Carnon valley – the largest found in the county.
+Analysis of the metals used shows that the tin in the bronze came from Cornwall.
+And the gold used to form the stars and moons was from the Carnon valley, just a few miles from Truro.
+If you visit the Royal Cornwall Museum you can see other gold finds from the area, including a nugget of gold from in the Carnon valley – the largest found in the county.